GeoscienceAustralia/flowtools/LASextractor/README.md

 that the extracted elevations do accurately reflect the feature of interest.
 Regardless this tool can greatly speed up the data extraction process.

-The code to perform the above would be something like:
+The code to perform the above is (something like):

     # Get a vector with all the .las filenames
     lasFiles=Sys.glob('PATH_TO_LIDAR_FILES/*.las')